Skip to content

 Args:

-volume (np.ndarray): The 3D volume of interest.
+volume (np.ndarray): The 3D input volume (image stack).

 Returns: